Gel Memory Foam vs. Latex: What’s the Difference?

 Other Ways to Keep Cool at Night

 While a cooling mattress such as a gel memory foam, latex, or hybrid bed is important to prevent sleeping hot, it’s not the only consideration.
+For example, if you’re not ready to invest in a cooling mattress, you can look at cooling mattress topper.

 A crucial part of staying cool at night is having the right breathable bedding.
 A set of cooling sheets can wick away heat and allow airflow through.
 A blanket or comforter should ideally have an all-seasons design so it stays cool when it’s warm and warm when it’s cool.